-Politeia’s proposals for future UK financial services trade by Barnabas Reynolds adopted by the UK government.
-Future UK trade with EU and the globe to be on the basis of mutual recognition of laws and enhanced equivalence.
+Politeia’s proposals for future UK financial services trade by Barnabas Reynolds were adopted as UK government policy.
+Future UK trade with EU and globally should be based on mutual recognition of laws and enhanced equivalence.

 Goods and Services Trade

 Politeia’s recommendations for the UK’s future trade as an independent country, with those of other authorities, are now UK government policy.
 In them, international economic lawyer, Professor David Collins, sets out the steps for the UK’s trade policy with the EU and globally under international law.

 Coalition (2010-15) policy to restore the country’s finances after the crisis followed Vito Tanzi’s recommendations for state spending to be reduced to 35-40 per cent of GDP.
 Proposals by Ludger Schuknecht for cutting debt, fiscal consolidation and structural reform now mainstream policy, were shown to benefit all economies.

 Politeia’s Curriculum and GCSE proposals adopted by Education Secretary, Michael Gove, for the Coalition’s education flagship reforms & drawing also on Politeia’s Comparing Standards series, which also successfully proposed teacher training reform and a re-think of Vocation Education for 16-19 year olds.

 Legal, Constitutional, Democratic

 Politeia’s proposals for constitutional sovereignty have been at the heart of its programme, with incremental successes (e.g. proposals for a Sovereignty Bill to give the UK a parliamentary lock over EU measures, adopted in the EU Act, 2011) have become mainstream government policy under Boris Johnson’s government.